- 1 First Steps

 Connecting to a Database Server

-By selecting a database server options fields to input connection details appear.
+Select a database server option.
+Fields to input connection details appear.
+Fill in connection details.
 To make the connection a favorite press the plus icon next to the favorites popup menu after filling in the connection details.
+Click "Connect" to connect to the database server.
 Note: Server password is never saved in favorites or template files.

 Connecting to a SQLite Database